81820609/tetris/README.md

 Use pygame in python to create a tetris game

-This game is start with the reference 'Pygame Tutorial - Creating Tetris' on youtube.
+This game is inspried by the reference 'Pygame Tutorial - Creating Tetris' on youtube.

 The reference source code:https://www.techwithtim.net/tutorials/game-development-with-python/tetris-pygame/tutorial-1/